ghc-proposals/ghc-proposals/README.rst

    It is usually accompanied with guidance about the revisions that are sought.
    There may be multiple iterations of revision followed by committee discussion.
    The goal is to be clear about where the next action lies: with the committee or with the author.
-   While the Proposal is marked as "Needs revision", the duration of this stage freezes.
+   While the Proposal is labeled as "Needs revision", the duration of this stage freezes.

    Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, conforms to the